tarkansarim/comfyUI-Realtime-Lora-Plus/README.md

 ## Requirements

+**Note:** The LoRA Analyzer and Selective Loaders work out of the box with no additional installation.
+The training backend requirements below only apply if you want to use the training nodes.

 **Python version:** Both AI-Toolkit and sd-scripts work best with Python 3.10-3.12.
 Python 3.10 is the safest bet.
 Avoid 3.13 for now.

-You need to install the training backend(s) separately:
+**For training nodes only** - install the backend(s) you need:

 **For SDXL / SD 1.5 training:**
 1. Install sd-scripts: https://github.com/kohya-ss/sd-scripts